BCA-CTF/CTFd/README.md

 [![Build Status](https://travis-ci.org/CTFd/CTFd.svg?branch=master)](https://travis-ci.org/CTFd/CTFd)
 [![CTFd Slack](https://slack.ctfd.io/badge.svg)](https://slack.ctfd.io/)

+## What is BCA CTF?
+BCA CTF is the first middle school-focused, high school-made CTF run out of the Bergen County Academies.

 ## What is CTFd?
 CTFd is a Capture The Flag framework focusing on ease of use and customizability.
 It comes with everything you need to run a CTF and it's easy to customize with plugins and themes.